tsailiming/mlflow/README.md

 # podman push registry.lab.ltsai.com/mlflow:1.8.0
 ```

+Examples
+===
+There are sample deployment code in the `/examples` directory for OpenShift.

 Notes
 ===
 If you are using Nexus (I am on OSS 3.23.0-03), it is [not OCI compliant](https://issues.sonatype.org/browse/NEXUS-16947).
 When OpensShift pulls the image, it will error out with `unsupported docker v2s2 media type`.